-$$\gamma_j^{(k)} \approx H (2 H - 1) \sigma^2 k^{2H-2} |j|^{2H-2}, s^{(k)}(\omega) \approx 4 (1 - H) \sigma^2 k^{2H-2} (2 \omega)^{1-2 H}$$ (3)
+$$\gamma_j^{(k)} \approx H(2H-1) \sigma^2 k^{2H-2} |j|^{2H-2}, \qquad s^{(k)}(\omega) \approx 4(1-H) \sigma^2 k^{2H-2} (2\omega)^{1-2H}$$ (3)

-The terms 'Hurst phenomenon' (due to Hurst (1951), who first observed this behaviour), 'Joseph effect' (due to Mandelbrot, 1977, from the known biblical story) and long-range (or long-term) dependence or persistence (due to the implied high autocorrelations for high lags) have been used as alternative names for the same behaviour.
-Since its discovery, the scaling behaviour has been identified in several hydrological time series such as (to mention a few of the more recent studies) flows of several rivers such as Nile (Eltahir, 1996; Koutsoyiannis, 2002a), Warta, Poland (Radziejewski & Kundzewicz, 1997), Boeoticos Kephisos, Greece (Koutsoyiannis, 2003a, b), Nemunas, Lithuania (Sakalauskienė, 2003), rivers in Canada (Yue and Gan, 2004); and inflows of Lake Maggiore, Italy (Montanari et al., 1997).
-It was also identified in other climatological time series including wind power (Haslet & Raftery, 1989); global or point mean temperatures (Bloomfield, 1992; Koscielny-Bunde, et al., 1998; Koutsoyiannis, 2003a; Maraun et al., 2004); indexes of North Atlantic Oscillation (Stephenson et al., 2000); and tree-ring widths, which are indicators of past climate (Koutsoyiannis, 2002a).
+The terms "Hurst phenomenon" (due to Hurst, 1951, who first observed this behaviour), "Joseph effect" (due to Mandelbrot, 1977, from the known biblical story) and long-range (or long-term) dependence or persistence (due to the implied high autocorrelations for high lags) have been used as alternative names for the same behaviour.
+Since its discovery, the scaling behaviour has been identified in several hydrological time series such as (to mention a few of the more recent studies) flows of several rivers such as the Nile (Eltahir, 1996; Koutsoyiannis, 2002a), the Warta, Poland (Radziejewski & Kundzewicz, 1997), the Boeoticos Kephisos, Greece (Koutsoyiannis, 2003a,b), the Nemunas, Lithuania (Sakalauskienė, 2003), rivers in Canada (Yue & Gan, 2004); and inflows of Lake Maggiore, Italy (Montanari et al., 1997).
+It was also identified in other climatological time series including wind power (Haslett & Raftery, 1989); global or point mean temperatures (Bloomfield, 1992; Koscielny-Bunde et al., 1998; Koutsoyiannis, 2003a; Maraun et al., 2004); indexes of North Atlantic Oscillation (Stephenson et al., 2000); and tree-ring widths, which are indicators of past climate (Koutsoyiannis, 2002a).

 Even though the investigation of another time series, additional to those of the previous paragraph, may be redundant and not an important addition to the literature, in order for the paper to be self-contained a simple real world example is given here.
-This deals with the longest of the time series already examined in the first part of the study and simultaneously one of the longest instrumental records worldwide, the time series of the mean annual temperature of Geneva with length 228 years.
-Plots of the time series on scales 1, 5 and 25 are given in Figure 1a.
-Using classical statistical estimators, the mean of the process is 282.8 K, the standard deviation 0.67 K and the lag one autocorrelation coefficient 0.33.
-For comparison, a synthetic series with these statistics was generated from the autoregressive process of order 1 (AR(1) or Markov, whose details will be given later) and was plotted in Figure 1b.
-It is observed that the fluctuations of the processes, especially for the 25-year time scale, are much greater in the real world time series than in the synthetic series, which does not exhibit scaling behaviour.
+This deals with the longest of the time series already examined in the first part of the study and simultaneously one of the longest instrumental records worldwide-the time series of the mean annual temperature of Geneva with length of 228 years.
+Plots of the time series on scales 1, 5 and 25 are given in Fig. 1(a).
+Using classical statistical estimators, the mean of the process is 282.8 K, the standard deviation 0.67 K and the lag-one autocorrelation coefficient 0.33.
+For comparison, a synthetic series with these statistics was generated from the autoregressive process of order 1 (AR(1) or Markov, whose details will be given later) and was plotted in Fig. 1(b).
+It is observed that the fluctuations of the processes, especially for the 25-year time scale, are much greater in the real-world time series than in the synthetic series, which does not exhibit scaling behaviour.
 Thus, the significant fluctuations in a time series on large scales gives a first sign of the scaling behaviour.

 A clearer depiction of the scaling behaviour can be done by utilizing the first of equations (3), which calls for a double logarithmic plot of standard deviation $\sigma^{(k)}$ versus time scale k.
-In such a plot, the Hurst behaviour is manifested as a straight line arrangement of points corresponding to different time scales, whose slope is H-1.
-The plot for the Geneva temperature series for scales k=1 to 20 is depicted in Figure 2.
+In such a plot, the Hurst behaviour is manifested as a straight-line arrangement of points corresponding to different time scales, whose slope is H - 1.
+The plot for the Geneva temperature series for scales k = 1 to 20 is depicted in Fig. 2.
 The empirical standard deviations were estimated by two methods, the classical statistical estimator and an estimator appropriate for SSS processes (Koutsoyiannis, 2003a).
-The second one increases the standard deviation at the basic scale 1 from 0.67 K to 0.71 K. This shows that even the estimation of marginal statistical properties of a hydrological variable cannot be separated from the study of its correlation in time and thus hydrological statistics should be incorporated in a unifying framework of hydrological stochastics.
-In addition, the theoretical standard deviations $\sigma^{(k)}$ for two models, the SSS and the Markov, have been plotted in Figure 2.
-Clearly, the empirical estimates of standard deviation depart significantly from the Markov model and are close to the SSS model.
-The average slope of the arrangement of points of empirical estimates on the logarithmic diagram is -0.2, which means that the Hurst coefficient is 0.8.
+The second one increases the standard deviation at the basic scale 1 from 0.67 K to 0.71 K. This shows that even the estimation of marginal statistical properties of a hydrological variable cannot be separated from the study of its correlation in time and thus hydrological statistics should be incorporated in a unifying framework of